 Click on the Action button found on the right panel of Photoshop, just besides the color panel.
 Click on the Create new action button and it would open up the action menu.
 This is where you can click on Record which would record every action you make on Photoshop.
 Remember to stop recording once you are done making an action preset.

 For example, if you have performed the 10% resampling technique and you want to redo it without going through every step, all you need to do is save an action preset for it.
 From thereon, just click on the Action button and the software will apply the changes itself.

+Now you know how to make pictures larger without pixelation.
 If you liked this article then leave a thumbs up and do share it so others might also take benefit from it.
 We always love to know your thoughts so don’t forget to leave your comments below.
 Now go and enlarge that image.